rsta2/circle-docs/docs/basic-system-services/system-information.rst

 .. cpp:function:: unsigned CKernelOptions::GetAppOptionDecimal (const char *pOption, unsigned nDefault = -1) const

 	Returns the value of the application-defined option ``pOption`` as a number, or ``nDefault`` if the option is not found in the command line.

+.. cpp:function:: int CKernelOptions::GetAppOptionSignedDecimal (const char *pOption, int nDefault = -1) const

+	Returns the value of the application-defined option ``pOption`` as a number, or ``nDefault`` if the option is not found in the command line.